 Once complete click Close.

 You can now see in the Member Server column our two multi-role servers are listed.
-We now have a IP-less DAG with two member servers and a file share witness.
-In our next article we will explore adding database copies to each server.
+We now have an IP-less DAG with two member servers and a file share witness.
+In our next article, we will explore adding database copies to each server.
 Stay tuned!

 How about you?
 Have you implemented an IP-less DAG yet?
 How did it go?
 Any hiccups?
 We’d love to hear from you.
 Drop a comment below and let us know about your experience.